Spinus (bird)

+Taxonomy

+The genus Spinus was introduced in 1816 by the German naturalist Carl Ludwig Koch with the type species by tautonomy as Fringilla spinus Linnaeus, 1758, the Eurasian siskin.
+The genus name is from the Ancient Greek σπίνος spínos, a name for a now-unidentifiable bird.

 All of the species in the genus, except for the Tibetan serin, were formerly included in the genus Carduelis.
 They were moved to the resurrected genus Spinus based on phylogenetic studies of mitochondrial and nuclear DNA sequences.
 The Tibetan serin was formerly placed in the genus Serinus.
 The Eurasian siskin and the Tibetan serin are the only species from the Old World included in the group.

-The genus Spinus was introduced in 1816 by the German naturalist Carl Ludwig Koch with the Eurasian siskin (Spinus spinus) as the type species.

-Evolution and phylogeny

 The Tibetan serin is an outgroup within Spinus, having been the first to diverge.
 The remainder of the genus can be divided into three monophyletic clades: the North American goldfinches (Lawrence's, lesser, and American); the so-called North American siskins (Eurasian, pine, Antillean, and black-capped); and the South American siskins (the remaining 12 species).

 The radiation of South American siskins was rapid, and was originally thought to have occurred around 3.5 million years ago due to a range expansion associated with the Great American Interchange and contingent upon the spread of mesothermal plants from the Rocky Mountains to the Andes.
 More recent work suggests the radiation occurred much later, within the last 1 million years, and speciation events may have been initiated by the climactic variations of the late Pleistocene.

 The hooded siskin may be paraphyletic.